sjaakluthart/plantjes/README.md

 To serve the project with BrowserSync run:
 ```
-gulp serve
+make serve
 ```
-This will also execute the dev task.
+This will also execute the dev build task.

 BrowserSync will reload the project when any changes occur in `['./public/index.html', './public/assets/*.*', './public/build.js']` and inject any css changes from `'./public/style.css'`.